A woman graphic artist poses in her home studio at the viewer.

 How to calculate the home office deduction

-There are two different methods you can utilize when calculating and determining home office deductions: the regular method and the simplified method.
+There are two different methods you can use when calculating and determining home office deductions: the regular method and the simplified method.

 Regular method

 Any direct business expenses can be deducted in full, and any indirect expenses can be deducted at that business percentage.
-(If you are filing your taxes as a self-employed person through Form 1040, you can use Form 8829 for outlining the business use of your home.)
+(If you are filing your taxes as a self-employed person using Form 1040, you can use Form 8829 to determine the allowable expenses for the business use of your home.)
 In keeping with our example, you could deduct 7.5% of your rent or mortgage since that money is spent on your office space.
-You can generally apply that thinking to your electric and internet bills as well.
+You can generally apply that percentage to your electric and internet bills as well.

-If you only use a home workplace or office part of the time, you will need to calculate the percentage of time that you use the percentage of space.
+If you only use a home workplace or office part of the time, you will need to multiply the business percentage by the percentage of time that you use the space.

 Simplified option